 3. The results are well categorized into Text on the Photo, Web Pages with the images, and All resolution images.
 If the image has text then the results come with the option to copy the text embedded in the image.

-Tineye is specialized for rev image searching only, the steps are similar in nature, just upload the image or paste the URL and you will be greeted with all the related images and sites who host the images.
+Tineye is specialized for rev image searching only, the steps are similar in nature, just upload the image or paste the URL and you will be greeted with all the related images and sites that host the images.

-You can filter images on size, relevance, and freshness also the site lists all the domains who are using the images which makes it a better reverse photo lookup service.
+You can filter images on size, relevance, and freshness also the site lists all the domains that are using the images which makes it a better reverse photo lookup service.
 Upload the video stills which have some clear message and look for potential results.

-Conclusion: Though Reverse Video Search is very complex and needs some very serious AI for matchmaking, But you can perform the operation using image search for videos that are popular in the public domain with the clear video quality.
+Conclusion: Though Reverse Video Search is very complex and needs some very serious AI for matchmaking, But you can perform the operation using image search for videos that are popular in the public domain with clear video quality.